kuzudb/text2cypher/README.md

+# Text2Cypher benchmarks

-# Text2Cypher: Benchmarking and Improving Results for Graph RAG
+## Improving Results for Graph RAG

 This repo contains example code for testing and benchmarking the performance of different models and prompts when doing `Text2Cypher` for Graph RAG in Kuzu.
 The prompts are managed in BAML.